saliteta/saliteta.github.io/_pages/cv.md

 Education
 ======
+* M.S. in the Computer Science, Viterbi School of Engineering, the University of Southern California, 2025 Spring - 2026 Fall (Expected)
-* B.S. in CUHK-SZ, the Chinese University of Hong Kong, Shenzhen 2024
+* B.S. in Computer Engineering, School of Science and Engineering, the Chinese University of Hong Kong, Shenzhen 2020-2024
-* Exchange in KAIST, Korea Advanced Institute of Science & Technology, 2023 Spring
+* Exchange in Electircal Engineering, School of Electrical Engineering, Korea Advanced Institute of Science & Technology, 2023 Spring

 Awards Academic Award
 ======
-* Undergraduate Research Award, CUHK-SZ 2024, CUHK-SZ 2023
+* Undergraduate Research Award, CUHK-SZ 2024, 2023
 * Ranking at 6/103 in Computer Engineering in the School of Science and Engineering in CUHK-SZ with a CGPA of 3.655/4 & MGPA of 3.81/4
 * Dean’s list 2020-2021, 2021-2022, 2022-2023, 2023-2024 School of Science and Engineering (Chinese University of Hong Kong, Shenzhen)